josesreyesdev/josesreyesdev/README.md

 ## Hi! my name is **José S. Reyes**  👋
-I have two years of experience as a systems analyst and more than a year of experience in android mobile development with **Kotlin**.
+### I have two years of experience as a systems analyst and more than a year of experience in android mobile development with **Kotlin**.
+### Today I have decided to focus on the development of native movile applications that allow me to acquire new challenges
 ---
 ```kotlin
 enum class Profile {